colorzhang/hybris/Make hybris OCC API asynchronize with Netty.md

 #Conclusion
 There is no significant difference on response time and tps under light load for both sync and async implementation.
-Asynchronization has much better and stable performance than sync under high load.
+Asynchronization has much better and stable performance than sync one under high load.

 #Ideas
 - How to protect your services from overload and cascading failures